quantumphysicist/StackOverFlow-SurveyData-Analysis/README.md

 ## Project Motivation<a name="motivation"></a>

 I was interesed in analysing yearly StackOverFlow survey data to identify trends of interest to developers.
-The three topics of interest to me were:
+The three questions of interest to me were:

 1. How has the gender distribution of the survey participants changed between 2017 – 2021?
 2. How has the racial/ethnic distribution of the survey participants changed between 2017 – 2021?